kintsugi-programmer/balisalgo/cpp/cpp.md

 }
 ```
 - At Above all if block will run
-- Benefit of if else that if one block run then other else/else if blocks are skipped ;0
+- Benefit of if else that if one block run then other else/else if blocks are skipped ;0 Like Below

 ```cpp
 #include <iostream>